 Prevent the spread of pests and diseases

-Help protect New Zealand from the spread of unwanted pests and iseases.
+Protect New Zealand from the spread of unwanted pests and diseases.

 Certificates of Export are documents issued by DOC that provide assurance that the species of animal hunted are not protected under New Zealand legislation.